It’s important for your financial professional to see a complete, 360-degree view of your financial picture

 These days, however, people are living longer.
 Thanks to new prescription drugs and medical technology, it’s not unusual for someone retiring at age 65 to live to age 90 or longer.
 You may need to plan for your nest egg to potentially last 25-to-30 years.

 One drawback to a longer life is the greater possibility of outliving your savings—creating all the more reason to develop a retirement income plan designed to last a longer lifetime.

 A significant loss in the years just prior to and/or just after you retire can have a damaging impact on the level of income you receive over the course of your life.
 In fact, if a loss occurs earlier in life, there is also the chance that you have more time to recover (versus a significant loss occurring later in retirement).
 Why?
 Simply because a smaller pool of assets is left to sustain you throughout your retirement years.

-We can help you design a guaranteed* retirement income strategy which incorporates insurance and annuity vehicles to create opportunities for long-term growth as well as guarantee income throughout your retirement.
+We can help you design a guaranteed* retirement income strategy which incorporates insurance and annuity vehicles to create opportunities for long-term growth, as well as guaranteed income throughout your retirement.

 *Guarantees are backed by the financial strength and claims-paying ability of the issuing company, and may be subject to restrictions, limitations or early withdrawal fees.
 Annuities are not FDIC insured.

 Time doesn’t stand still, and neither does money.
 That’s why you can use time to your advantage when investing for wealth accumulation.

 The longer you invest, the more potential your money has to compound interest.
 If your portfolio has not fully recovered from losses in recent years, you may wish to consider a more aggressive allocation to make up for lost ground and get back on track to accumulating wealth.